citp/privacy-policy-historical/c/cl/cli/clickbetter.com.md

 **ClickBetter.com collects and uses personal information for the following purposes:**

   * to understand customer needs regarding ClickBetter.com services;
-  * to develop and provide our web site and our products and services for our customers;
+  * to develop and provide our web site and services for our customers;
   * to fulfill your requests for products, services or information;
-  * to communicate with customers and site visitors, when necessary, and to inform customers of upgrades, as well as of other products and services available from ClickBetter.com, its affiliates and third parties;
+  * to communicate with customers and site visitors, when necessary, and to inform customers of upgrades, as well as of other products and/or services available from ClickBetter.com, its affiliates and third parties;
   * to allow customers to access limited-entry areas of ClickBetter.com site;
-  * to personalize some of our services and products for you and to deliver targeted advertisements and offers from ClickBetter.com and third parties;
+  * to personalize some of our services for you and to deliver targeted advertisements and offers from ClickBetter.com and third parties;
   * to bill accounts and maintain payment records;
   * to comply with any applicable law, regulation, legal process or government request;
   * to respond to a legitimate claim, or to address our reasonable belief, that you are violating the rights of any third party or any of the agreements or policies that govern your use of the ClickBetter.com site or any ClickBetter.com product or service;